Casriel Dovid Kaplin: Rabbinate and scholarship

 After World War II Kaplin studied at Gateshead Yeshiva.
 In 1952 he transferred to the Chevron Yeshiva for several years, after which he was accepted in Gateshead Kolel.
 He received semicha from Rabbi Isser Zalman Meltzer, Rabbi Zvi Pesach Frank the Chief Rabbi of Jerusalem, and Rabbi Shlomo Dovid Kahana.

 In 1960 Kaplin married the eldest daughter of Aharon Zucker (of Stamford Hill).
 He continued his studies at Gateshead Kolel until 1965, when he was appointed as the rabbi of the Shomrei Hadath Synagogue, Hampstead, London.
 He had not been long in this position when he received a call to join the London Beth Din.

 London Beth Din

 Casriel Kaplin's first appointment was as a rabbi with the Federation of Synagogues.
 The London Beth Din then offered him a better job and he transferred there in the late 1960s, in a position he was to hold for the next thirty years.
 This proved to be a turning point in Kaplin's career.
 He rapidly built up expertise in the areas of agunos and the correct spelling of names in gittin as well as in practical issues relating to mikvehs.
 As his reputation grew Kaplin began to receive rabbinical questions from all over the world, and is quoted in such classic responsa as Minchas Yitschok and Yabia Omer.

 Book theft scandal

 In 1998, rare books from the collection of the London Beit Din began to appear for sale in private auctions.
 Kaplin was fired and repaid £200,000.
+No criminal charges were filed by Scotland Yard.
+Kaplin returned more than 300 volumes, but "it is still unclear how many remain at large".